rasyosef/splade-index/README.md

 #### You can use `splade-index` to

-* ✅ Index and Query up to millions of documents using any SPLADE Sparse Embedding ([SparseEncoder](https://sbert.net/docs/sparse_encoder/usage/usage.html)) model supported by [sentence-transformers](https://sbert.net/) such as `naver/spalde-v3`.
+* ✅ Index and Query up to millions of documents using any SPLADE Sparse Embedding ([SparseEncoder](https://sbert.net/docs/sparse_encoder/usage/usage.html)) model supported by [sentence-transformers](https://sbert.net/), such as `naver/spalde-v3`.
 * 📀 Save your index locally and load your index from the save files.
-* 🤗 Upload your index to HuggingFace hub and let anyone else download and use it.
+* 🤗 Upload your index to HuggingFace hub and let anyone download and use it.
 * 🪶 Use memory mapping to load large indices with minimal RAM usage and no noticeable change in search latency (Loading a 1 Million document index with mmap uses just 2GB of RAM).
 * ⚡ Make use of NVIDIA GPUs and PyTorch for 10x faster search compared to `splade-index`'s CPU based `numba` backend, when your index contains 1 million plus documents.